Princeton scientists create a 'cauldron of brainstorming'

 "There is a great deal of unity in theoretical science, and we are making a good use of it here at the center," Klebanov said.

-The center, decorated with woodsy tones of cool green, buttery yellow and cherry wood accents, is purposely designed to foster casual conversations and collaboration.
+The center, decorated with woodsy tones of cool green, buttery yellows and cherry wood accents, is purposely designed to foster casual conversations and collaboration.
 The facility, designed by Payette, an architectural firm based in Massachusetts, is light-filled, with frosted glass panels instead of walls enclosing offices.
 There are conversation nooks, with comfortable chairs, around nearly every corner, each with its own wall-high blackboard.